xynydev/xyny.art/src/content/about/about.md

     - "not fit for consumption"
     - "the power is in your hands"
     - "downloading..."
+    - "waiting..."
+    - "uploading..."
+    - "reticulating final splines..."
     - "let me know if you can hear me"
+    - "no there isn't an infinite amount of these"
 ---

 # About XYNY